Cuzco & the Sacred Valley

 Other Peruvians joke that you need a different passport to enter Peru’s second-largest city.
 One-tenth the size of Lima, Arequipa is its pugnacious equal in terms of cuisine, historical significance and confident self-awareness.
 Guarded by three dramatic volcanoes, the city's resplendent setting makes an obvious launchpad for trekking, rafting and visiting Cañón de Colca.

 In Andean belief, Titicaca is the birthplace of the sun.
-In addition, it’s the largest lake in South America and the highest navigable body of water in the world.
+Set between Peru and Bolivia, it’s the largest lake in South America and the highest navigable body of water in the world.
 Bright days contrast with bitterly cold nights.
 Enthralling, deep-blue Lake Titicaca is the unifying, longtime home of highland cultures steeped in the old ways.

 With a regal plaza, concrete block buildings and crumbling bricks that blend into the hills, Puno has its share of both grit and cheer.
 It serves as the jumping-off point for Lake Titicaca and is a convenient stop for those traveling between Cuzco and La Paz.
 But it may just capture your heart with its own rackety charm.